 The faculty reserves the right to require that a student demonstrate the minimally acceptable achievement in all portions of the program whether this be a unit of work within a course or the total course content.
-NOTE: ALL Clinical Proficiency Exams REQUIRE a minimum passing score of 80%.

-- 3. If a student develops a pattern of poor practical exams, intervention from the course instructor to remediate the situation may be as follows: - a.
+3. If a student develops a pattern of poor practical exams, intervention from the course instructor to remediate the situation may be as follows:

+- a.
 The student will schedule a conference with the instructor to discuss the student's grade and possibly determine reasons for the failing grade. - b.
 After the instructor and student determine reason(s) for the grade, if appropriate, the instructor and student will make remediation plans regarding the student's grade.
 This will be done in one or several ways, such as: - 1) Read material pertaining to laboratory practical again, as well as additional material for better understanding. - 2) Write report or case study on material field. - 3) Other variables in assisting student to improve: - c.
 The instructor has the final decision in how remediation should be handled. - 1) If the student cannot or will not comply with the instructors intervention or if the student receives a "D" or below, the student must withdraw from the RPT program. - 2) If a student receives a grade of "D" or below in any RPT course he/she must withdraw from the RPT program